 Virginia is for Lovers Logo/Hashtag: This is the VTC brand.
 All eligible expenses that you wish to have reimbursed by VTC MUST have the Virginia is for Lovers logo AND/OR Virginia is for Lovers Hashtag on it.
 (Ex., if you submit Facebook marketing for reimbursement, you MUST submit a screenshot of your ad that displays the VIFL Logo AND/OR VIFL Hashtag in order for it to be reimbursed)

-Promotional items: These are items that are “giveaways” like pens, T-shirts, keychains, water bottles etc that are given on-site or as part of off-site marketing.
+Promotional items: These are items that are “giveaways” like pens, T-shirts, keychains, water bottles etc. that are given on-site or as part of off-site marketing.
 Only 10% of grant funds may be used for these items.

 Earned Media: This is media that the applicant has not paid for, but has earned by hosting writers, pitching stories, and working with website and magazine editors.